Tepi, Georgia

-Tepi (ტეფი) is a hamlet in the historical region of Khevi, north-eastern Georgia.
+Tepi (ტეფი) is a hamlet in Truso Gorge, part of the historical region of Khevi, north-eastern Georgia.
 It is located on the left bank of the Tergi river.
 Administratively, it is part of the Kazbegi Municipality in Mtskheta-Mtianeti.
 Distance to the municipality center Stepantsminda is 44.5 km.

 Hamlet was named after the Tepi mountain, elevation 3934 m, located upstream of the small local creek.

 Population

 According to the 2014 census, no one lives in the village anymore.